Contributors & Alumni Reporters

 Thato is currently a Masters student at University of Limpopo.
 He is a passionate writer on social issues.
 He also dedicates time on filmmaking.
 Thato's hobbies includes watching movies, writing film scripts and traveling.
 His favorite idiom is "tloga tloga e tloga kgale"(Procrastination wastes time).

-Recent post by Thato: Learning to Live with HIV/AIDS in Rural South Africa
+Recent post by Thato: Becoming Part of the Global Village: Telecenters in Rural South Africa

 Recent graduate from the School of Journalism, University of Missouri, Columbia.
 Current producer for Global Journalist radio show on KBIA (NPR affiliated) with previous six years of professional background in broadcast for Russian state Channel "Channel Five".